peterj/kapp/README.md

 kapp create helloworld --package github.com/[username]/helloworld
 ```

-_Note: the package name is required in order to probably configure the generated
+_Note: the package name is required in order to properly configure the generated
 files._

 The command above will create a folder called `helloworld` in the current